 Yes!
-I create your personalised training plans around, your likes, dislikes, equipment and lifestyle
+Your personalised training plans are build around your likes, dislikes, equipment and lifestyle

 Q: Is this program just for road events?

 Definitely not!
-I used the same frame work to coach people for off road and gravel events.
-The same training principles apply
+I've used the same framework to coach people for off road and gravel events.
+The same training principles and coaching techniques apply

 Q: Have any other questions?